mkdoc/mkcli/README.md

 #### Arguments

-Program arguments are declared with a heading of *Options* and a list following the heading.
+Program arguments are declared with a heading of *OPTIONS* and a list following the heading.

 Note the list bullet character `+` is preferred because it creates a more idiomatic listing in generated man pages.